To Add on to the Add-On Series…

 When adding onto a house that already has a basement, there are several options for the foundation.
 In this design, the homeowners decided they didn’t need any more basement square footage, so our foundation for the addition is only deep enough for a crawl space.
 This saves money in digging and concrete and the crawl space provides an efficient space in which to run the mechanical, plumbing, and electrical services.

 One goal we have with most of our additions is for the new space to integrate into the existing so as to blur the lines between new and old.
-One sensible way to do this is to keep the new spaces on a similar scale to the existing house.
+A sensible way to do this is to keep the new spaces on a similar scale to the existing house.
 Also, the homeowners didn’t want a huge sprawling primary bedroom, so the size of the this bedroom is only slightly larger than all the other bedrooms in the house.
-The windows and exterior doors on 3 sides bring a ton of light into the primary bedroom as well, adding to it feeling generous.
+The windows and exterior doors on three sides bring a ton of light into the primary bedroom as well, adding to it feeling generous.

 As mentioned in the bullet points above, a potential huge benefit to the rear addition is the natural courtyard that the addition creates.
 This design features a large deck with wrap around steps and a pergola structure to provide partial shade to the deck.
 The primary bedroom has a sliding patio door that opens up to the deck as well.
 Read more about decks here.